hetida/hetida-designer/docs/adapter_system/blob_storage_adapter.md

 ## Usage
 All sources and sinks of the blob storage adapter are of type `Any`, thus only inputs and outputs of type `Any` can be wired to the blob storage adapter.
-The `dump` and `load` methods of the Python package `pickle` are used to serialize and deserialize these inputs and outputs.
+By default the `dump` and `load` methods of the Python package `pickle` are used to serialize and deserialize these inputs and outputs.
+Thus the file extension ".pkl" is added to their object key.
+Since it is [not recommended to save tensorflow keras models via pickle](https://keras.io/getting_started/faq/#what-are-my-options-for-saving-models) such models are automatically identified by the adapter and serialized by the keras `save_model` method into the HDF5 format instead.
+In that case the file extension ".h5" is added to the object key.

 ### Basic Usage